 2 Cells 6 Responding to Change

 4 Genetic information.
 8 Genetic Control

 Although the 12 required practicals do not count towards your grade, they are pass or fail, 15% of written the assessment will be based on your knowledge practical skills.

 10% of the assessment will require your GCSE Maths skills and higher.
 Learning the content is only 35-40% of the assessment.
 Being able to apply that knowledge, in sometimes unfamiliar contexts, is worth 40-45% and being able to analyse and evaluate scientific information is worth 20-25%.

 An A level qualification in Biology could prepare you to study Biology or one of the Biological Sciences in Further or Higher Education.
 You may wish to take a more vocational course leading to a career in medicine, veterinary medicine, animal health, horticulture or agriculture.

 GCSE GRADE PROFILE

-Students must also achieve a minimum of a 5 in Mathematics and in English Language or Literature, due the high mathematical demand of this subject as well as the importance of vocabulary and clear written communication.
+Students must also achieve a minimum of a Grade 5 in GCSE Maths and at least a Grade 5 in GCSE English Language or Literature, due to the importance of vocabulary and clear written communication.